WEB LAB

 People.

-The Web Lab is comprised of lead research Gregory D. Webster, his four Ph.D. students, and about 15–25 undergraduate research assistants.
-The Web Lab will not be accepting any new graduate students this year.
+The Web Lab is typically comprised of principal investigator Gregory D. Webster, his Ph.D. students, and about 10–20 undergraduate research assistants.

 Our Team